AgustinRamiroDiaz/personalpage/content/_index.md

 After gaining a lot of Cloud experience, I did a job for SZICOM to help them with the migration of their infrastructure to AWS.

-This involved primarily dockerization of the application, and then AWS resources like CodeBuild, CodeDeploy, CodePipeline, ECS, ECR.
+This involved primarily dockerization of the application, and then AWS resources like CodeBuild, CodePipeline, ECS, ECR.

 ## Developer at [Okteto](https://www.okteto.com/)